uccser/cs-field-guide/docs/source/author/writing_guide.rst

 These are links to pages within the CS Field Guide website.
 These links will not work when viewed in a Markdown renderer, however these will function properly when converted to HTML and viewed on the website.
-Links to pages are referenced from the language directory within the ``content/`` directory (see examples below).
+Note that links to chapter pages are referenced from the language directory within the ``content/`` directory (see the first example below).

 Link to Page Within Website (relative link - Verto feature)
 ------------------------------------------------------------------------------